International Student Information

 Advanced Diploma of Rudolf Steiner Education

-The Melbourne Rudolf Steiner Seminar is an endorsed provider to international students for the full-time Advanced Diploma of Rudolf Steiner Education course (10527NAT, CRICOS 086202A).
+The Melbourne Rudolf Steiner Seminar is an endorsed provider to international students for the full-time Advanced Diploma of Rudolf Steiner Education course (10825NAT, CRICOS 107755A).
 The Seminar has welcomed students from the UK, Europe, South Africa, United States, Bhutan, Japan, South Asia, and South America for over 15 years.
-To read about the Advanced Diploma in Rudolf Steiner Education (10527NAT, CRICOS 086202A), click here.
+To read about the Advanced Diploma in Rudolf Steiner Education, click here.

-International Students commence in the first week of February each year.
+International Students commence in early February each year.
 There is no mid-year intake.
-We encourage interested candidates to contact us well in advance of the term commencement date, to complete the application process and to allow enough time to acquire a visa and to attend to other organisational matters.
+We encourage interested candidates to contact us well in advance of the term commencement date, to complete the application process and to allow enough time to acquire a visa and to attend to other administrative matters.

 The Melbourne Rudolf Steiner Seminar is committed to ensuring that the marketing of its education and training services is undertaken in a professional and ethical manner, in accordance with Standard 1 of the National Code of Practice for Registration Authorities and Providers of Education and Training to Overseas Students 2007.